gotchoices/yamc/k/README.md

 - `k21.tgz`: Source archive for the K editor
 - `krc`: Configuration file for the editor
 - `termcap`: Terminal capabilities database
-- `setup.kback`: Script to set up backup functionality
+- `cron-kback.sh`: Script installed as cron job to maintain backup directory

 ## Post-Installation